Fiserv/banking-hub/docs/resources/DPoP Guidelines.md

 <!-- theme: info -->
 > #### Note
 >
-> (Optional step 2) Click the link to generate Public/Private Key pair using RSA key generator [Public/Private Key pair](https://cryptotools.net/rsagen ).
+> If you are unable to generate an RSA Public/Private Key Pair using any cryptography & SSL/TLS toolkit, click the Cryptotools link [Public/Private Key pair](https://cryptotools.net/rsagen ) to generate it.
 >
 >